Consumption Partial Insurance in the Presence of Tail Income Risk: Results

-The values of $\phi^{(2)}$ and $\psi^{(2)}$ have important implications for the pass-through of shocks into consumption.
-To help interpret the results, recall that the pass-through of permanent shocks is given by \eqref{Eq::Quadratic_C_function_Phi}, that is, it depends on $\phi^{(1)}$, $\phi^{(2)}$, $\omega^{(22)}$, and on the magnitudes and signs of both income shocks.
+At face value, $\phi^{(2)}$ has important implications for the pass-through of permanent shocks into consumption.
+To help interpret the results, recall that the pass-through is given by \eqref{Eq::Quadratic_C_function_Phi} and depends on $\phi^{(1)}$, $\phi^{(2)}$, $\omega^{(22)}$, and the magnitudes and signs of both income shocks.
 If, for simplicity, we set the transitory shock to its mean value ($v_{it}=0$) and plug in the parameter estimates from table \ref{Table::Consumption_function}, we get

 Two main results follow.